delmic/odemis/doc/develop/plugins.rst

     .. py:method:: Destroy()

        Inherited from the standard wx.Dialog.
-Hides the window.
+Hides the window, and cleans it up from the memory.
+It should *always* be called after the window is not used.
+       It is not safe to call it several times.
+You can protect from calling it on an already destroyed Dialog *dlg* by using ``if dlg:``.

     .. py:attribute:: text

        (wx.StaticText): the widget containing the description text.
 Allows to change the text displayed.

-    .. py:attribute:: canvas

-       (MicCanvas): The canvas that is shown in the view.
-It allows adding overlay.

     .. py:attribute:: buttons

        (list of wx.Button): The buttons which were added.
        It allows enabling/disabling buttons and change label.

+    .. py:attribute:: microscope_view

+       (MicroscopeView): The view that shows the streams.
+It allows adding overlays, and modifying the field of view.

 Debugging tips